enzo-project/enzo-dev/doc/manual/source/EnzoParameters.rst

     must be periodic.
 Note that self gravity will not be consistent with shearing boundary conditions.
 Default: 0 0 0 ``ShearingVelocityDirection`` (external)
-    When a shearing boundary is used and the other two boundary pairs are both periodic, selected the direction of the shearing velocity.
+    Select direction of shearing boundary.
+Default is x direction.
+Changing this is probably not a good idea.
 ``AngularVelocity`` (external)
     The value of the angular velocity in the shearing boundary.
     Default: 0.001